r-cemper/Mapped-Tables/README.md

 The difference: Class User.Common uses parameter [NoExtent]
 so it doesn't include a storage definition.
 The storage to use is then assigned in the individual classes
-and it is now a static value that defines the Globals to use. and is a really simple definition. e.g.:
+and it is now a static value that defines the Globals to use.
+And is a really simple definition. e.g.:
 ```
 Class User.USR Extends User.Common [ Not NoExtent ]
 {